-- want to join an interactive course in which work is completed in an industry context - •want to build and develop links to industry professionals and develop a growing portfolio - watch films and TV programmes and want to learn about how they are made - enjoy practical work and the chance to be creative - want the chance to be completely creative and would like to try something that doesn't involve too many extensive writing tasks.
+- want to join an interactive course in which work is completed in an industry context want to build and develop links to industry professionals and develop a growing portfolio - watch films and TV programmes and want to learn about how they are made - enjoy practical work and the chance to be creative - want the chance to be completely creative and would like to try something that doesn't involve too many extensive writing tasks.

-The course is designed for students who have an interest in Health and Social Care, and have an interest in entering into a caring profession such as nursing, midwifery, social work or the probation service.
+This new AAQ course is designed for students who have an interest in Health and Social Care, and in entering into a caring profession such as nursing, midwifery, social work or the probation service.
 The course content looks at many aspects of Health and Social Care, including human lifespan development, which explores the different stages of life.
 The course also looks at working in Health and Social Care where students will explore the roles and responsibilities of a variety of workers and organisations.
-Unit 5: Meeting individual Care and Support Needs, looks into the core principles and practices that underpin Health and Social Care delivery.